IbraTech04/sendokai-subtitles/README.md

 ## ⚠️ Disclaimer

-This project is not affiliated with Kotoc Productions, RTVE, Planeta Junior, Cartoon Network, or any other official entities associated with Sendokai Champions.
+This project is **not** affiliated with Kotoc Productions, RTVE, Planeta Junior, Cartoon Network, or any other official entities associated with Sendokai Champions.
 It is a fan-driven effort to make the show accessible to English-speaking audiences.

+## 📜 License

+This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+You are free to share and adapt the subtitles, but please give appropriate credit and do not use them for commercial purposes.
+For more information, see the [LICENSE](LICENSE) file.

 ---